-We understand, however, given the current climate that we find ourselves in, many of our parents are concerned that their child has missed out on vital time at nursery in the lead up to starting school in September.
-We have therefore put together some top tips of some small things which you can do at home in the coming weeks to help further prepare your child for the move to school.
+We have put together our top 5 tips of some small things which you can do at home to help further prepare your child for the move to school.

 As we have mentioned many times, you can be assured that your children already have many of the characteristics and skills needed to start school.
-Every small story, long conversation or interactive activity that you have done with your child before, during and since lockdown, will have helped your child further develop an important skill or aptitude.
+Every small story, long conversation or interactive activity that you have done with your child, will have helped your child further develop an important skill or aptitude.
 The key is to just keep doing what you are doing; continue to encourage your children to play and laugh, practise a few of the practical elements listed above, and enjoy some family time before school starts!